BlakeXYZ/dreams-of-code-vps-guide-02/docs/vps-setup.md

 # for private GHCR package
 docker stack deploy --with-registry-auth -c ./docker-stack.yaml <name-of-stack>

+# to view all containers and confirm stack is good
+docker ps -a
+docker service ls

 # To Delete/Clear up docker stack that you dont want run:
 docker stack ls
 docker stack rm <docker-stack-name>